 Tin-Tin Jersild, Operations Manager at Rosendal’s Garden

-Vanessa Gandy, Head of Sustainability and Museum Experiences at Nordiska museet
+Sabina Korkmas, Head of Sustainability and Museum Experiences at Nordiska museet

-and Camilla Zedendahl, CEO of the Royal Djurgården Society
+Camilla Zedendahl, CEO of the Royal Djurgården Society

 When we work together at Djurgården, the starting point is not target groups, but values.
 By neglecting target groups and traditional marketing, and instead communicating and working together based on shared values, we open up the opportunity for a Djurgården that lifts and supports one another.
 By focusing on working together, we have built a well-established and stable foundation and a clear direction for our work.
 This has given us an identity which visitors can relate to.
 In turn, this strengthens Stockholm and Sweden’s identities as destinations.